MrMineDe/dwmstatus/README.md

 # dwmstatus
 A fast extensible script-based dwm status bar.
-Its highly inspired by dwmblocks, but speeds up the process of executing bash scirpts by multithreading the execution.
+Its inspired by dwmblocks, but speeds up the process of executing bash scirpts by multithreading the execution.
 Its written in about 100 Lines of C and is therfor easiely understandable and hackable.